Have Acne and Oily Skin? Read On!

 People who have acne with oily skin:

-- Usually, benefit from moisturizers around (but not in) the eyes and nose.
+- Often benefit from moisturizers around (but not in) the eyes and nose.
 Even oily skin can dry out.
 Products that combine a moisturizer with sunscreen2 are best since one product can be put on the skin in a thinner layer than two.

 - Can use stronger cleansers than people who have dry skin and get better results from ordinary bath soap3—but if you have dark skin, be sure to avoid any kind of skin irritation, since it creates melasma or spots.

 - Usually get good results from facial masks4 and mud packs, up to twice a week.
 Grapeseed masks make blackheads and pimples on oily skin less noticeable.

 - Benefit from exfoliation with alpha-hydroxy acids5 (for light skin) or beta-hydroxy acids (for dark skin), or from facial scrubs, but not from using both exfoliants and scrubs.
-Use one kind of product or the other.
-A scrub is a microdermabrasion product placed on the skin, not the action of rubbing the skin with a brush.
+Using both products will almost definitely dry out even the oiliest of skin, leading to irritation, inflammation, and more acne.
 Always be kind to your skin, especially when acne breaks out.

-- Sometimes do better when they avoid6 mineral oil, Vaseline or other petroleum jelly products, or coconut oil.
-Test on a smaller area before committing to including them in your skincare routine.
+- Sometimes do better when they avoid6 mineral oil, coconut oil, or Vaseline and other petroleum jelly products.
+Test on a small area before committing to including them in your skincare routine.

 - Usually are less sensitive to after-shaves, perfumes, and essential oils, although it is usually a good idea even for people with oily skin to avoid them.